 South Carolina is well known for its charm and Southern hospitality.
 Nowhere is it more prevalent than in the small towns tucked into scenic pockets of the state.
 From the Blue Ridge Mountains to the coastal waters of the Atlantic, the varied landscape insures something for every type of traveler.

-The diverse settings, coated with genteel warmth, form a perfect backdrop for a host of destinations, each offering their own unique attractions.
+The diverse settings, coated with genteel warmth, form a perfect backdrop for a host of rewarding places to visit, each offering their own unique tourist attractions.
 Adventure, scenic vistas, historical museums, and vintage boutiques are all on offer depending on your interests.
 Award-winning fresh ingredients are combined with delicious Southern flavor.

 The temperate climate south of the Mason Dixon line makes these destinations worth a visit any time of the year.
 Plan your travels with our list of the best small towns in South Carolina.

 As the largest city in Darlington County, Hartsville is known as a hidden treasure among locals.
 It was originally founded by Native Americans, after settlers arrived from Europe, but the diseases they brought wiped out the original population over time.